Karishma1510/life_satisfaction/README.md

 # Life satisfaction
-This project contains source code for to predict life satisfaction index of various countries using the feature gdp per capita.
+This project contains source code for to predict life satisfaction index of various countries using the feature gdp per capita.The datasets i used in this project is taken from https://www.imf.org/ and https://data-explorer.oecd.org/.

 ## Environnment and Tools
 - **IDEs**: Though developers are free to use any IDEs but the project contains configuration files for vscode so it is super easy to use this project with VisualStudio Code.